Elekrisk/IPMaster/README.md

 - If your IDE complains about invalid references, try restarting it.
 If this does not fix it, you probably have forgotten to rename something.

 > [!TIP]
 > You can use `Ctrl` + `Shift`+ `F` to search every file in both Visual Studio and Visual Studio Code.
-This can for example help you find every instance of `ExampleEnemy` inside files in the whole project.
+This can for example help you find every instance of `IPMaster` inside files in the whole project.
 Do note however that this does not apply to filenames.
 > In Visual Studio, you can use `Ctrl` + `,` to search files by name.
 In Visual Studio Code you can use `Ctrl` + `P` to do the same.

 ## Credits